-- 5.1.
-How a concern is raised will affect how you respond: - 5.1.1.
-See Section 6 for more details on how to respond to a child making a disclosure. - 5.1.2.
-See Section 7 for more details on how to respond to a adult or child sharing their concerns about another child. - 5.2.
+- 3.1.
+Flowchart 1 (see the following page) shows you what steps to take when you have a concern or something is reported to you.
+The following sections of the policy give further advice and guidance on what actions you should take these are referenced within the flowchart. - Section 5 gives more information on recognising a concern. - Section 6 gives more information on responding to a disclosure from a child. - Section 7 gives more information on responding to a concern from an adult or a child about another child. - Section 8 gives more information on concerns or allegations relating to Ri representatives. - 3.2.
 Take any immediate steps which are necessary to protect the child from harm there may be occasions which do not warrant an immediate referral to emergency services but do require you to act.
-Do not attempt to confront the person alleged to have caused harm, unless the immediate welfare of the child makes this unavoidable. - 5.3.
-Follow the steps in Flowchart 1 below to record and report the concern or allegation to the DSO, DDSO or appropriate responsible person.
-Remember to record what was said in writing as soon as possible after the discussion, using the person's own words as accurately as possible and noting where you are reporting facts or opinions. - 5.4.
-Under no circumstances should you investigate the concern or allegation or examine the child where they are alleging injuries. - 5.5.
+Do not attempt to confront the person alleged to have caused harm, unless the immediate welfare of the child makes this unavoidable. - 3.3.
+Report the concern or allegation to the DSO, DDSO or appropriate responsible person.
+Remember that you can always contact them for advice and support. - If you have a concern, no matter how minor, it is always better to ask for support at the time rather than wait to report it afterwards it is much easier to take any actions which may be required, and to support both you and the child. - 3.4.
+Record what happened and was said, in writing, as soon as possible after the discussion, using the person's own words as accurately as possible and noting where you are reporting facts or opinions.
+See Section 9 for more information. - 3.5.
+Under no circumstances should you investigate the concern or allegation, or examine the child where they are alleging injuries. - 3.6.
 Concerns that are anonymous or historic (e.g. relating to previous staff or an incident that happened some time ago) should not be ignored and must be reported.